 Adapter Parameters 10/100 Ethernet Adapter 1.
 Data Rate [Auto] 2.
 Full Duplex [Auto] 3.
-Continue with Ping Navigation keys: M = return to main menu ESC key = return to previous screen X = eXit System Management Services Type the number of the menu item and press Enter or Select a Navigation key: After choosing which adapter to use to ping the remote system, and setting its parameters, you must provide the addresses needed to communicate with the remote system.
+Continue with Ping Navigation keys: M = return to main menu ESC key = return to previous screen X = eXit System Management Services Type the number of the menu item and press Enter or Select a Navigation key:

+After choosing which adapter to use to ping the remote system, and setting its parameters, you must provide the addresses needed to communicate with the remote system.

+''' Ping Test

+1. Client IP Address [129.132.4.20]

+2. Server IP Address [129.132.4.10]

+3. Gateway IP Address [129.132.4.30]

+4. Subnet Mask [255.255.255.0]

+5. Execute Ping Test

+Navigation keys:

-Ping Test Client IP Address Server IP Address Gateway IP Address Subnet Mask Execute Ping Test [129.132.4.20] [129.132.4.10] [129.132.4.30] [255.255.255.0] Navigation keys: M = return to main menu ESC key = return to prev ious screen X = eXit System Management Services Type the number of the m enu item and press Enter or Select a Navigation key:
+M = return to main menu

+ESC key = return to previous screen X = eXit System Management Services

+Type the number of the menu item and press Enter or Select a Navigation key: '''

-If changes to the adapter parameters must be made in this screen, entering those changes will not automatically update the Adapter Parameters screen.
-Go back to the adapter parameters menu to make any changes.
+If changes to the adapter parameters must be made on this screen, entering those changes will not automatically update the adapter parameters screen.
+To make changes, return to the Adapter Parameters menu .

-- 1. After the ping test is initiated, it might take up to 60 seconds to return a result. - 2.
-When the ping test completes, the firmware stops and waits for a key to be pressed before continuing.
+- 1. After the ping test is initiated, it may take up to 60 seconds to return a result. - 2.
+If the ping test passes or fails, the firmware will stop and wait for a key to be pressed before continuing.